lenaimdahl/galaxia/README.md

 License
 This project is licensed under the MIT License.

-## Contact

-If you have any questions or suggestions regarding Galaxia, please contact us at [your-email@example.com].

 ## Author

 This game was created by [Lena Imdahl](https://github.com/lenaimdahl) and [Natassa Tsapanidou-Kornilaki](https://github.com/natko22).
-If you have any questions or feedback, please feel free to [open an issue](https://github.com/lenaimdahl/harry-potter-quiz/issues). 🙂
+If you have any questions or feedback, please feel free to [open an issue](https://github.com/lenaimdahl/Nasa-Library/tree/main). 🙂
 Thank you for using Galaxia!
 We hope you enjoy exploring the wonders of space.